jangler/oracles-randomizer/README.md

   warps to the seed tree in Horon Village or Lynna City.
 Tree warp comes with no warranty and is not supported as a "feature", so think carefully before using it.
+- If hard difficulty is enabled, speedrun-level tricks may be required to complete the game.
+Use normal difficulty if you just want to do a casual playthrough!

 For game-specific notes on randomization and logic, see [seasons_notes.md](https://github.com/jangler/oracles-randomizer/blob/master/doc/seasons_notes.md)